 Even if you are brimming with talent and possibility, your career can come to a grinding halt.
 The culprit in most cases?
 Good ole fear.
-In this case, workplace fears.
+In this case, workplace fears, including hidden ones.

 Although the word fear can apply to a variety of situations, there is more than one “shade” of fear.
 And even if the end result might look the same (rejection in some form), it may help to realize where your particular fear is rooted.

-NOTE: You may have more than one of these, even at the same time.
+NOTE: You may have more than one of these fears, even active at the same time.

 1. Fear of failure

 You are so afraid of failing that you choose not to take any risks — to the point of not taking on things you might enjoy and grow from.
 While I know it can be hard to remember when the pressure is on, many very successful people failed.
 The secret to success is trying anyway.
 And how you go on from that point.

 2. Fear of being shamed

 This is a very old fear being reactivated.
 As children, we are often shamed.
 By parents, schoolmates, teachers.
 So when faced with a chance to take on something new, we worry we won’t be good enough.
 And that people will laugh at us.
 They might.
 But again, it’s how you move forward.
 And how you carry yourself.
 Sometimes, it’s even laughing along — and then showing your strengths next time.

 Similar to fear of being shamed, we worry we’ll be labeled in some way.
 But “stupid” is only a label that sticks if we give it too much power.
 And usually, it’s more about the person creating the label.
 It might help to think about what insecurities THEY are trying to divert attention from.

 Even more important, what matters most is what you think of yourself.
 If you have any doubts and feel the stupid label might be close to the truth, take actions to learn things and become an expert in something you really enjoy.
 Something useful to those around you.
 The best way to fight a label is to step past it and strengthen yourself.